 About Special Interest Group 12, Augmentative and Alternative Communication

-The mission of SIG on Augmentative and Alternative Communication, the SIG dedicated to improving the quality and availability of AAC services to consumers throughout the life span, is to promote clinically relevant research, educate and mentor current and future professionals, and identify and address the needs of service providers in the professions of speech-language pathology and audiology.
+The mission of the SIG dedicated to improving the quality and availability of Augmentative and Alternative Communication (AAC) services to consumers throughout the life span, is to promote clinically relevant research, educate and mentor current and future professionals, and identify and address the needs of service providers in the professions of speech-language pathology and audiology.

 It is the goal of the Special Interest Group for Augmentative and Alternative Communication to:

 - Promote continuing education for ASHA members at introductory, intermediate, and advanced levels;